“I’ve been thrown out of better bars than this!” Dixie shouted over her shoulder.

 Right out of the shoot, we had success.
 Drinks poured, pizza ordered, pull tabs scattered in piles before us, I won a round at the raffle.
 Can anyone say steak!
 I was only disappointed that I forgot to bring a collection of my meat raffle signs.
 We take these ridiculous events seriously up north and I have about fifty random signs on heavy stock written with bold magic marker.
 Super clever sayings like: Meet Meet Meat, or Meat me in St. Louis, or Meat-a-Palooza!
 The rowdier we get the better.
 (I have a great picture of my five-year-old niece standing on her chair like Norma Ray, a wild look in her eyes as she holds a sign above her head.
 Teaching the young ones how it’s done!)

 So while we were off to a great start, things began to go downhill, or uphill, whichever you prefer when the alcohol got the better of a couple of us.
 Not me, however.
 The writing on the wall, I slowed down and became the adult wingman.
 That was just fine.
-Sometimes its way more fun to be the sober one, collecting the stories, calming the wide-eyed clientele and staff, assuring them that all really is well.
+Sometimes it’s way more fun to be the sober one, collecting the stories, calming the wide-eyed clientele and staff, assuring them that all is in hand.
 Just be sure to tip big on the way out!

 But our time in the first bar came to a stop when the pole dancing (not on designated poles, but support structures) began.
 Dancing in earnest, cussing loudly while we played shuffleboard, some of us had difficulty not flashing one another when they lost.
 Yes.
 You got that right.
 Tops and tails.
 It was awesome.

 It was time to go.
 I called our driver and told him we were ready.
 By the time I got upstairs, two things had happened.
 Two of my buddies had accomplished getting served, but Dixie had not.
 She didn’t seem too upset, however, as she was wildly dancing with the lead guitarist of the band on the dance floor.
 Sweet Home Alabama was being done mighty right!
 I almost hated to break it up when the taxi came.
-My babies were having so much in a safe place where they could now spend their energy in a socially acceptable manner.
+My babies were having so much fun!
+They’d found a safe place and a way to spend their energy in a socially acceptable manner.
 Sort of.

 The thing is, these women are the salt of the earth.
 They have responsible, important jobs, and have all raised wonderful, successful children.
 If we don’t deserve to party, who does.